manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 >The system should not fail more than 5 days in one year.
 Whenever the system fails, there should be no data loss.

->The user interface must be simple, intuitive and consistent.

->The application will be deployed to a machine with 8GB of RAM.